petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-the-careers-page.md

 ---
 # Creating the Careers Page

 The Careers page shows a list of available job postings.
 Once you click on one of the postings you are redirected to another page with more details about the job.
-To create the page, you'll use web content structures and templates to create and show the job postings and display page templates to show the details about the job.
+To create the page, use web content structures and templates to create and show the job postings and display page templates to show the details about the job.

 ## Importing the Web Content, Structures, and Templates